 The SIT instream turbine is small in size.
 Reducing the turbine size leads to a better ratio of power and materials used, and simplifies the turbine`s maintenance, as complex subsystems are avoided.

 The TRITON platform

 PLAT-I is a multiple turbine floating tidal energy platform created by Sustainable Marine Energy (SME).
 It hosts four SIT 250 turbines rated at a 280kW.
 PLAT-I is designed for inshore tidal sites to provide power at a community scale and proves that tidal energy is a viable clean energy alternative for coastal and island off-takers with limited infrastructure.
-The innovative design of PLAT-I facilitates easy and low-cost transport, assembly and launching close to the intended deployment site.
-All tasks can be performed using local, readily available equipment.
-Additionally, the platform features the ability to life the SITs out of the water, enabling easy access for ongoing maintenance and reduces the depth of water required for launching and tow-out.

 This CleanHeat is then stored at ultra-high temperatures and densities using graphite solutions, until its energy is released when needed during peak times.
 Their TEMS technology is capable of reaching temperatures of up to 2,500K (2,200°C) and a storage capacity of around 820kWh/t, which are both well above the capabilities of competitors.
 Their K10 and K200 units will have the capacity to store up to 10MWh and 200MWh, respectively.

 Inerjys is working actively with Kelvin's experienced team to expand their commercialization and international reach.